If you own a DSLR, a mirrorless camera, or even a high-end point-and-shoot model, you’ve probably spent time scrutinizing the camera mode dial.

 U1 (or C1): Storing custom user settings

-Other things you could use it for are: saving settings for panning, bracketing for HDR shots, low light photography, portrait settings, landscape settings, etc. Use them for the types of things you do most often, or need to access quickly.
+You can also use these custom modes to save settings for panning, bracketing for HDR shots, low-light photography, portraits, landscapes, etc. Use them for the types of things you do most often or for those scenarios where you need to access new settings quickly.

-Each option includes a specific set of parameters, kind of like the U1/U2 storage banks, that is ideal for taking pictures in certain types of settings.
-If you like going outdoors and taking shots of landscapes, twist the dial away from Auto, and over to the mountain icon, which will force your camera to use smaller apertures and lower ISO values that are suited for this type of photography.
-If you are watching your kids play football or run around at the park, use the icon with a person running, which will make your camera use faster shutter speeds and higher ISO values, if necessary, to freeze the action.
+If you like going outdoors and taking shots of landscapes, set the mode dial to the mountain icon, which will force your camera to use the smaller apertures and lower ISO values that are suited for this type of photography.
+If you want to photograph your kids playing football or running around at the park, use the icon with a person running, which will cause your camera to increase the shutter speed to freeze the action.

-Each one of these icons is calculated and calibrated by your camera’s manufacturer to deliver good results in various types of situations, and they often deliver better images than just shooting in Auto mode.
+Each one of these icons is carefully designed by your camera’s manufacturer to deliver good results in various types of situations, and they often deliver better images than just shooting in Auto mode.

-A-Dep: A fully automatic mode that lets you pick two points (in the foreground and background) that you want to be in focus, and your camera selects the aperture needed to get everything between those two points in sharp focus.
-The abbreviation stands for Automatic Depth of Field and it’s fun to play with, but doesn’t always work out so well in practice.
+A-Dep: A fully automatic mode that lets you pick two points (in the foreground and background) that you want to render in focus.
+Your camera will then select the aperture needed to keep everything between those two points sharp.
+The abbreviation “A-Dep” stands for Automatic Depth of Field, and while it’s fun to play with, it doesn’t always work out so well in practice.

-Box with Lightning Symbol Crossed Out: Another automatic mode that also disables the flash.
-It’s good if you want to shoot in low-light situations and only use available light, but your pictures may come out grainy or blurry.
+Box With a Lightning Symbol Crossed Out: Another automatic mode that also disables the flash.
+It’s good if you want to shoot in low-light situations without using the flash, though your pictures may come out grainy or blurry.

-Flower (macro): This is useful for shooting subjects at close range, such as flowers, or other small objects.
-It doesn’t affect the properties of your lens, which are far more important when shooting close-up subjects, but merely tells your camera to set the focus priority on things that are closer instead of farther away.
+Flower (Macro): A Scene-like mode that’s useful for shooting subjects at close range, such as flowers and insects.
+It doesn’t affect the properties of your lens but merely tells your camera to focus on things that are closer instead of farther away.

-SCN/SCENE: Similar to the icons you may find on a mode dial, this lets you choose from several built-in scene examples, in order to help your camera figure out the appropriate shooting parameters to use.
+SCN/SCENE: Similar to the icons you may find on a mode dial, this lets you choose from several built-in scene examples to help your camera figure out the appropriate shooting parameters to use.